Incredible Research that Medicine Continues to Ignore

 - Osteoporosis (stimulates osteocalcin, the hormone that signals to hold calcium in bone)

 If your particular concern was not listed, check out this list of 110 facts about resveratrol.
 If you don’t find what you are looking for there, that may be because no one has asked the question yet.
-I didn’t dig for the most compelling articles as links from my list, but rather picked representative ones mostly from the last month or two.
+I didn’t dig for the most compelling articles as links from my list, but rather picked representative ones I came across.
 Some of the above are laboratory or animal studies and these benefits would not be considered by most scientists as “proven”.
 However, aren’t the sheer volume and variety astonishing?
 I just can’t image that there is a drug that does even a few of these things.

 Why resveratrol can have such an effect.
 Resveratrol can impact so many seemingly unrelated conditions because it acts at such a basic cellular level—it works upstream to stop trouble before it even begins.
 Resveratrol has a positive effect on the following processes that are basic instigators of virtually all diseases and even determine how rapidly we age:

 - Oxidation (in proper dose, activates internal antioxidant enzymes glutathione, catalase, SOD)

 - Mitochondria decline (These are the energy-producing elements within cells.
 Normally, at age 80, only about 4% of the hundreds of mitochondria in each cell are still functional.)